-This site is a combination of photos, videos and blog posts on where I’ve been, what I’ve seen and the things I’ve done, so far.
+I started this blog way back in 2014 and it’s mostly a combination of photos, (amateur) videos, stories and travel guides on where I’ve been, what I’ve seen and the things I’ve done, so far.

-I call myself a freelance writer and photographer and I have had both my words and images published on various platforms and in publications, including:
+I now call myself a freelance writer and photographer and I have had both my words and images published on various websites and in publications, including:

 Visit my Published Work and Press page for a full list and links to my articles.

-Some of my photos can be purchased from my Shutterstock Portfolio here.
+Some of my photos can also be purchased from my Shutterstock Portfolio here.